The Brothers (1972 TV series): Synopsis

 The series was based around conflict within the Hammond family over the direction of the family firm, a London-based road haulage business called Hammond Transport Services, after the death of patriarch Robert Hammond.
-The eldest son, Edward (played by Glyn Owen during the first series and by Patrick O'Connell for the remainder of the show's run), prepares to take over the running of the business, only to find that his father has left equal shares to his two other sons, Brian (Richard Easton), a dull accountant and David (Robin Chadwick), a young graduate - and to his mistress and secretary Jennifer Kingsley (Jennifer Wilson).
+The eldest son, Edward (played by Glyn Owen during the first series and by Patrick O'Connell for the remainder of the show's run), prepares to take over the running of the business, only to find that his father has left equal shares to his two other sons – accountant Brian (Richard Easton) and young graduate David (Robin Chadwick; 5 November 1939 – 7 September 2025) – and to his mistress and secretary Jennifer Kingsley (Jennifer Wilson).
 Storylines throughout the series dealt with plans to expand the business into an international concern, coupled with more family-orientated plots as Edward and Jennifer fall in love and marry.

-Other prominent characters included Robert Hammond's hard-faced widow and the mother of the three brothers, Mary (Jean Anderson), who is determined to continue exercising her own influence over her family, Brian's shrewish wife Ann (Hilary Tindall) and David's girlfriend then wife Jill (Gabrielle Drake).
-Later characters to be introduced included the loathsome financial whizkid, merchant banker and proto-yuppie Paul Merroney (Colin Baker), April Winter (Liza Goddard), who became Merroney's wife, and Jane Maxwell (Kate O'Mara), the tough female boss of an air freight business.
-(Baker and Goddard later married in real life but subsequently divorced.)
+Other prominent characters included Robert Hammond's hard-faced widow and the mother of the three brothers, Mary (Jean Anderson), who is determined to continue exercising her own influence over her family, Brian's shrewish wife Ann (Hilary Tindall) and David's girlfriend and then wife Jill (Gabrielle Drake).
+Later characters to be introduced included the loathsome financial whizkid, merchant banker and proto-yuppie Paul Merroney (Colin Baker), his secretary Clare Miller (Carole Mowlam), April Winter (Liza Goddard), who became Merroney's wife, and Jane Maxwell (Kate O'Mara), the tough female boss of an air freight business.
+Baker and Goddard married in real life in 1976, but divorced in 1978.

 Bill, the foreman (Derek Benfield), demonstrated how the workplace of the 1970s was changing.
 His elevation from the shop floor to a key member of the board was met with resistance from both ends, and the subsequent decades allow this to be seen in context, one way that management and workers may work closer together to maintain the company's competitive outlook.
 The character of Paul Merroney can in hindsight be viewed as a prototype for the new Thatcher-inspired generation of corporate go-getters.

 The show also featured Mike Pratt playing the character Don Stacey (1975–76).
 This was the final role that he played before his early death.

 After the end of the seventh series in 1976, the show finished.
-There was no formal cancellation of the show but a further series was never commissioned.
+There was no formal cancellation of the show, but a further series was never commissioned.

-Created by Gerard Glaister and N. J. Crisp, Glaister was also the producer of the series.
+Created by Gerard Glaister and N. J. Crisp, the series was also produced by Glaister.
 The Brothers became a highly popular Sunday night favourite with BBC viewers throughout its run.